lucapresicce/lucapresicce.github.io/_pages/about.md

 Education
 ======
 * **Ph.D. in Statistics**, *University of Milano-Bicocca* (2021 - Present)<br />
-  *research interest:* Spatial Statistics, Bayesian Statistics, Hierarchical Models.
+  *research interest:* Spatial Statistics, Nonparametric Bayesian Statistics, Hierarchical Models.
 * **M.Sc. in Statistics & Data Science**, *University of Milano-Bicocca* (2019 - 2021)<br />
   *thesis:* Models for spatial network data with measurement error in covariates: a Bayesian approach with INLA for road accidents<br />